the-khiem7/AgentBook/Github Agile Pileline/Github Agile Pileline.md

 ## Important Notes
 - **Always fetch existing milestones first** using the dynamic GitHub API command above
+- **CRITICAL**: If no milestones exist (empty response):
+  - STOP and analyze repository to suggest appropriate milestones
+  - Provide both web interface and CLI methods for milestone creation
-- **CRITICAL**: If no milestones exist (empty response), STOP and instruct the user to research and create appropriate milestones before proceeding
+  - Wait for user to create milestones before proceeding
 - The milestone fetch command automatically detects the current repository from git remote URL
 - Only continue with issue creation after the user has confirmed milestones are properly set up
 - Use `# terminalLastCommand` to reference the milestone data when creating issues (after user confirmation)